 What Are Medicare Part B Excess Charges?

-In the bulleted list above, you learned that a non-participating doctor can charge up to 15-percent more for their services than participating doctors.
-The additional amount that Medicare allows non-participating doctors to charge is a Medicare Part B Excess Charge, and it is the beneficiary’s responsibility to pay.
+Now you know that a non-participating doctor can charge up to 15 percent more for their services.
+The additional amount that Medicare allows is a Medicare Part B Excess Charge (also known as balance billing).
+It is the beneficiary’s responsibility.

 How Do You Pay for Medicare Part B Excess Charges?

-When a Medicare patient sees a non-participating provider, the Medicare patient is financially responsible for the portion of the provider’s charge in excess of Medicare’s assigned rate, in addition to standard applicable coinsurance and deductibles.
+When a Medicare patient sees a non-participating provider, the Medicare patient is financially responsible for the portion of the provider’s charge in excess of Medicare’s assigned rate, in addition to standard applicable coinsurance and A deductible is an amount a beneficiary must pay for their health care expenses before the health insurance policy begins to pay its share..
 Non-participating providers may not collect reimbursement from Medicare.
 They must bill the Medicare patient directly, typically at the time of service.

-Original Medicare beneficiaries can avoid paying excess charges with a Medicare supplement plan that covers them as one of its benefits.
-Plan F and Plan G are the two Medigap policies that pay excess charges.
+Original Medicare is private fee-for-service health insurance for people on Medicare.
+It has two parts.
+Part A is hospital coverage.
+Part B is medical coverage. beneficiaries can avoid paying excess charges with a Medicare supplement plan that covers them as one of its benefits.
+Medicare Supplement Plan F is the most comprehensive Medicare supplement plan available.
+This plan covers all Original Medicare deductibles, coinsurance, and copayments, leaving you with no out-of-pocket costs on all Medicare-approved services. and Plan G are the two plans that cover excess charges.

-For people qualifying for Medicare as of 1 January 2020, Medigap Plan F is no longer available, making Medigap Plan G the best option.
+For people qualifying for Medicare as of 2020, Medigap Plan F is no longer available, making If you're turning age 65 this year, Medicare Supplement Plan G is the most comprehensive Medicare supplement you can buy.
+It's also the most popular.
+You might be thinking that Medicare Supplement Plan F is...
+Medicare the best option.
 If you know you will be incurring excess charges on an ongoing basis, supplemental insurance is highly advisable.

-If you don’t think excess charges will apply to you, Medigap Plan N is a cost-effective alternative to Plan G.
+If you don’t think excess charges will apply to you, Medicare Supplemental Plan N is one of the ten standardized Medigap plans.
+Although it is one of the newest plans available, Medicare Plan N is quickly becoming a favorite with Baby Boomers aging into their... is a cost-effective alternative to Plan G.

 When you have a Medigap plan you have access to every doctor in America that accepts Medicare.
 Sometimes a doctor’s front office staff will tell you they don’t take your plan.
 This is often because they are more accustomed to taking their Medicare Advantage patients.
 All you have to do is ask them if they accept Medicare.
 If they do they are required to accept your supplement.